On the complexity of equational decision problems for finite height(ortho)complemented modular lattices: Introduction

 \section{Introduction}

 Given a class $\mc{A}$ of algebraic structures, the \emph{equational theory} ${\sf Eq}(\mc{A})$ of $\mc{A}$ consists of all identities valid in all members of $\mc{A}$, and so in the variety ${\sf V}(\mc{A})$ generated by $\mc{A}$.
 The associated \emph{decision problem} asks, for any given identity, whether or not it is in ${\sf Eq}(\mc{A})$.
+This problem is also known as the \emph{equivalence problem} for $\mc{A}$.
 The \emph{triviality problem} for $\mc{A}$ is to decide for each given finite presentation whether the associated freely generated member of ${\sf V}(\mc{A})$ is trivial or not.
+For a survey of decision problems in Universal Algebra see \cite{stan0}.